aaron-kenny/coastal-visual-studio-code/README.md

 ---

-## A minimal dark theme for Visual Studio Code that reflects a classy Pacific coast mood.
+## A minimal dark theme that reflects a classy Pacific coast mood.